Berlin: 12th century to 16th century

 In the 12th century the region came under German rule as part of the Margraviate of Brandenburg, founded by Albert the Bear in 1157.
-Early evidence of middle age settlements in the area of today's Berlin are remnants of a house foundation dated 1270 to 1290, found in excavations in Berlin Mitte.
 The first written records of towns in the area of present-day Berlin date from the late 12th century.
 Spandau is first mentioned in 1197 and Köpenick in 1209.
+German merchants founded two settlements in today's city center – Berlin (or Alt-Berlin; at the site of today's Nikolaiviertel) and Cölln (on the island in the Spree now known as Museum Island).
 1237 is considered the founding date of the city.
-The two towns over time formed close economic and social ties, and profited from the staple right on the two important trade routes.
+Berlin and Cölln over time formed close economic and social ties, and profited from the staple right on the two important trade routes.
 One was known as Via Imperii, and the other trade route reached from Bruges to Novgorod.
-In 1307 the two towns formed an alliance with a common external policy, their internal administrations still being separated.

-In 1326 the territory of Berlin was raided by pagan Lithuanians during the Raid on Brandenburg.
+In 1307, the two towns formed an alliance with a common external policy, their internal administrations still being separated.
+In 1326, the territory of Berlin was raided by pagan Lithuanians during the Raid on Brandenburg.

 Members of the Hohenzollern family ruled in Berlin until 1918, first as electors of Brandenburg, then as kings of Prussia, and eventually as German emperors.
-In 1443, Frederick II Irontooth started the construction of a new royal palace in the twin city Berlin-Cölln.
+In 1443, Frederick II of Brandenburg initiated the construction of a new royal palace in the twin city of Berlin-Cölln.
 The protests of the town citizens against the building culminated in 1448, in the "Berlin Indignation" (Berliner Unwille).
-Officially, the Berlin-Cölln palace became permanent residence of the Brandenburg electors of the Hohenzollerns from 1486, when John Cicero came to power.
+Officially, the Berlin-Cölln palace became the permanent residence of the Brandenburg electors of the Hohenzollern dynasty in 1486, when John Cicero took power.
 Berlin-Cölln, however, had to give up its status as a free Hanseatic League city.
 In 1539, the electors and the city officially became Lutheran.